Title Loan Laws And Disclosures For Each State

 Montana

-Interest rates are limited to 25% for each 30-day loan portion of not more than $2,000.
-For loans over $2,000 but not over $4,000, the interest rate is capped at 18% for each 30 days.
+Interest rates are limited to 25% for each 30-day loan portion of up to $2,000.
+For loans between $2,000 and $4,000, the interest rate is capped at 18% per 30-day period.
 There’s a 10% rate cap for loans over $4,000.

 The title has to be clear of any lienholders in Montana, and the borrower can’t be threatened with a criminal process to collect on the loan.